swagger-akka-http/swagger-akka-http/README.md

 This is a fork of https://github.com/gettyimages/spray-swagger which has been extended to include pull requests to support the latest swagger.io annotations. https://github.com/swagger-akka-http/swagger-akka-http is an actively maintained Akka-Http equivalent.

-The swagger spec [swagger spec](http://swagger.io/specification/) is helpful for understanding the swagger api and resource declaration semantics behind swagger-core annotations.
+The  [Swagger Spec](http://swagger.io/specification/) is helpful for understanding the swagger api and resource declaration semantics behind swagger-core annotations.

 ## Getting Swagger-Spray